 04 of 09

-"Who does not love white marble bathrooms?
-They are both trendy and classic for their clean and pristine looks," says New York City architect, John Mochelle.
+"Who doesn't love white marble bathrooms?
+They are both trendy and classic for their clean and pristine looks," says New York City architect John Mochelle.
 "A deep navy paint color like The Spruce Best Home Cosmic Sapphire will make white marble pop.
 The bold hue also works with both warm and cool metal fixtures."Continue to 5 of 9 below.

 05 of 09